jbirch/advent-rs/aoc-2022/README.md

 * If `main` can return a `Result`, it stands to reason that tests can too.
 This allows conveniences like `?`, but I don't yet know if this is a solid pattern to adopt.
   * It certainly makes asserts at the end annoying, because there's always an explict `Ok(())` or something.
+* IntelliJ isn't great at dealing with functions that return `anyhow::Result<...>`.
+It doesn't know anything about the type, and can't seem to find any declaration to go to in the editor either?
+I wonder if something is set up incorrectly here.
+  * lmao just need to reimport if Cargo.toml changes. lame.

 Things that tangentially cropped up that I am so far ignoring, but it would be neat to know